Joe Burrow Player Prop Bets for the NFL Playoffs - Cincinnati vs. Las Vegas - NewsBreak

 - This season Burrow has recorded 4,611 passing yards (271.2 per game) while completing 366 of 520 passes (70.4% completion percentage), with 34 touchdowns and 14 interceptions.

-- He also has 118 rushing yards on 40 carries with two touchdowns, averaging 6.9 yards per game.
+- He's also figured in the ground game, with 118 rushing yards (6.9 ypg) on 40 carries with two rushing touchdowns.

 - Burrow has thrown 54 passes in the red zone this season, 45.8% of his team's red zone plays.